Introduction: NASA Image of the Day As Your Desktop!

 This instructable contains directions for Windows 10 and the files included should mostly be usable for other similar operating systems, but it does require Java.

-All files are available, open-source, on my GitHub.
+All files and releases are available, open-source, on my GitHub.

 I hope you enjoy and learn a lot from my first instructable.
 If you have any advice for me, I’d love to hear it!

-Begin by opening your startup folder.
-Items in this folder will automatically run when you log in.
-If you won't be turning off your computer often, then you can skip this step and see how to manually schedule the program to run later on in Step 5.
+Items in startup will automatically run when you log in.
+If you won't be turning off your computer often, then you can skip this step and see the step later on how to manually schedule the program.

-Now we’ll work on the folder you used earlier.
-If you have not already, then create the folder.
+Now we’ll work on the folder you created earlier.

-Now try running the Java file by double-clicking it.
-If you have Java properly installed, it should run without errors, and two new files named “img.jpg” and “img2.jpg” should pop up.
+Run the JAR file by double-clicking it.
+If you have Java properly installed, it should run without errors, and two new files named “img” and “img2” should pop up.
 Running it again should keep both files.

 Step 3: Change Settings